sony/flutter-embedded-linux/doc/README.md

 ### Build Flutter app
 Here introduce how to build the flutter sample app.

-#### for x64 targets on x64 hosts / for Arm64 targets on Arm64 hosts
+#### For x64 targets on x64 hosts / for Arm64 targets on Arm64 hosts

-Build for release mode.
+Build for release mode:
 ```Shell
 $ flutter create sample
 $ cd sample/$ cd sample/